turingschool/career-development-curriculum-site/module_two/mod2_week3.md

 The first step to a successful job search is to utilize a tracking system.
 Having a system to keep track of everything from companies you're interested in to notes from coffee meetings will be highly beneficial in staying organized in the job search.
 As a resource to you Turing offers Huntr as a tool for you to manage this process.

 Huntr works similarly to Trello.
-You can create cards for specific companies and then move them to the different lists as you complete specific steps (applied, interview, offer, etc.)
+You can create cards for specific companies and then move them to the different lists as you complete specific steps (applied, interview, offer, etc.).

-Start by reading through this guide to using Huntr [here](https://blog.huntr.co/huntr-quickstart-guide/) Install the [Chrome extension](https://chrome.google.com/webstore/detail/huntr-job-search-tracker/mihdfbecejheednfigjpdacgeilhlmnf) to add a job posting right from its source
+Start by reading through this guide to using Huntr [here](https://blog.huntr.co/huntr-quickstart-guide/).
+Install the [Chrome extension](https://chrome.google.com/webstore/detail/huntr-job-search-tracker/mihdfbecejheednfigjpdacgeilhlmnf) to add a job posting right from its source.
 Start customizing your board!

 ### Section 5: Utilizing tools and Resources
 <iframe width="560" height="315" src="https://www.youtube.com/embed/r_g9F9Y899E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>